 What kind of pork chops to use

 For this recipe, I used boneless pork chops.
 You can also use bone-in pork chops if desired.
-If using a thicker cut pork chops, you may need to adjust the cook time a bit to ensure the pork chops are cooked through.
+If using thick pork chops, you may need to adjust the cook time a bit to ensure the pork chops are cooked through.
 I prefer to use the thicker cut boneless chops because they produce a nice texture and size that really suits our family well and feeds everyone!
 A fully cooked through pork chop should reach 145 degrees when probed.

 What to serve with Easy Baked Pork Chops & Rice